amah001/rshell/README.md

 #rshell

 Rshell is a custom basic command shell used to mimic the BASH terminal.
 Rshell is able to run single commands.
-Rshell is supposed to be able to run commands that use connectors such as ";" which executes the next command always,"&&" which executes the next command if the previous command succeeded, and "||" which executes the next command if the previous command failed.
+Rshell is able to run commands that use connectors such as ";" which executes the next command always,"&&" which executes the next command if the previous command succeeded, and "||" which executes the next command if the previous command failed.

+It can also do input redirection, output redirection, and piping.
+Piping however only works once.

 #ls
 This is my custom version of ls.
 There is no color coding nor output management.